TheOdinProject/curriculum/nodeJS/apis/authentication_libraries.md

 This section contains a general overview of topics that you will learn in this lesson.

+- What "rolling your own auth" means and the potential pitfalls.
 - Why you might want to use an authentication library.
 - What Passport and Better Auth provide, and how their approaches differ.